-“There are so many things that I was exposed to during my time at UM-Flint that are proving helpful I my current job duties,” Creps said.
-“Key among those things is the training that I received in the evidence-based practice of physical therapy.”
+"There are so many things that I was exposed to during my time at UM-Flint that are proving helpful in my current job duties," Creps said.
+"Key among those things is the training that I received in the evidence-based practice of physical therapy."

 Gaining a competitive advantage in any sport is centered around completing practices that are proven to be effect at improving performance and facilitating recovery.
 I became an expert at distilling what information was valid and efficacious during my time at UM-Flint."

 He started at UM-Flint in 2009.
 Creps was a clinical associate professor, and associate director of post professional programs for the physical therapy department at UM-Flint.
 He was a Boyer Faculty Scholar for 2015-16 for his research involving patients at PT Heart.
 Creps and a team of DPT students collected data from patients at the student led pro bono clinic run by the university at the North End Soup Kitchen.
 This information, including treatment plan restrictions and prior medical conditions, was gathered to better serve the patients accessing care at the clinic.